SebRut/pygrocy/README.md

 ## Development testing
-You need a Grocy instance running in demo mode at localhost with https (docker or a php server) You can setup url, port and ssl in test/test_const.py Easy case : install docker and docker-compose and run :
+You need a Grocy instance running in demo mode at localhost with https (docker or a php server) You can setup url, port and ssl in test/test_const.py

 ```
   curl -L https://github.com/grocy/grocy-docker/raw/master/Dockerfile-grocy > Dockerfile-grocy